-(2) has not previously been communicated to the offeror, orally or in a record, outside this State. and is communicated to the offeror in this State, whether or not either party is then present in this State, when [or at any post office in this State, in the case of a mailed acceptance].

-- (e) [Publications, radio, television, or electronic communication.]
-An offer to sell or to buy is not made in this State when a publisher circulates or there is circulated on the publisher's behalf in this State a any bona fide newspaper or other publication of general, regular, and paid circulation that is not published in this State, or that is published in this State but has had more than two-thirds of its circulation outside this State during the previous 12 months, or a radio or television program or other electronic communication originating outside this State is received in this State.
-A radio or television program or other electronic communication is considered as having originated in this State if either the broadcast studio or the originating source of transmission is located in this State, unless: - (1) the program or communication is syndicated and distributed from outside this State for redistribution to the general public in this State; - (2) the program or communication is supplied by a radio, television, or other electronic network with the electronic signal originating from outside this State for redistribution to the general public in this State; - (3) the program or communication is an electronic signal that originates outside this State and is captured for redistribution to the general public in this State by a community antenna or cable, radio, cable television, or other electronic system; or - (4) the program or communication consists of an electronic signal that originates in this State, but which is not intended for redistribution to the general public in this State.
+- 3 (2) is directed by the offeror to this State and received at the place to which it is directed 4 [or at any post office in this State, in the case of a mailed offer]. - (d) For the purpose of this section, an offer to buy or to sell is accepted in this State when acceptance: - (1) is communicated to the offeror in this State; and - (2) has not previously been communicated to the offeror, orally or in a record, outside this State and is communicated to the offeror in this State, whether or not either party is then present in this State, when the offeree directs it to the offeror in this State reasonably believing the offeror to be in this State and it is received at a place in this State to which it is directed [or at any post office in this State, in the case of a mailed acceptance]. - (e) An offer to sell or to buy is not made in this State when a publisher circulates or there is circulated on the publisher's behalf in this State a any bona fide newspaper or other publication of general, regular, and paid circulation that is not published in this State, or that is published in this State but has had more than two-thirds of its circulation outside this State during the previous 12 months, or a radio or television program or other electronic communication originating outside this State is received in this State.
+A radio or television program or other electronic communication is considered as having originated in this State if either the broadcast studio or the originating source of transmission is located in this State, unless: - (1) the program or communication is syndicated and distributed from outside this State for redistribution to the general public in this State; - (2) the program or communication is supplied by a radio, television, or other electronic network with the electronic signal originating from outside this State for redistribution to the general public in this State;

+(3) the program or communication is an electronic signal that originates outside this State and is captured for redistribution to the general public in this State by a community antenna or cable, radio, cable television, or other electronic system; or

+(4) the program or communication consists of an electronic signal that originates in this State, but which is not intended for redistribution to the general public in this State.

-(f) [Investment advice and misrepresentations.]
-Sections 403(a), 404(a), [405(a),] 502, 505, and 506 apply to a person when any when any act or conduct practice instrumental in effecting prohibited conduct is engaged in this State, whether or not either party is then present in this State.
+(f) Sections 403(a), 404(a), [405(a),] 502, 505, and 506 apply to a person when any act or conduct practice instrumental in effecting prohibited conduct is engaged in this State, whether or not either party is then present in this State.